lestiiee04/website/README.md

 10. Click import and click the button import and add the "db_shop file"

-11. New tab and copy paste http://localhost/wesbsite master websys
+11. New tab and copy " http://localhost/wesbsite master websys " and paste